sbruce1/algos/README.md

 # algos

 There are some awesome algorithms out there that produce incredible visualisations.
-This repo deals with a number of algorithms in Q, solves them, and produces an ASCII (ANSI) output.
-Both a snapshot visualisation will be produced and animations.
+This repo deals with a number of algorithms in Q, solves them, and plots them using my brief wrapper of [GNU Plot](https://github.com/sbruce1/q-plotter)

 ## Algorithm Shortlist